coskunomer/react-native-speech/README.md

 </div>
 <br/>

-> **Only New Architecture**: This library is currently compatible with the new architecture.
+> **Only New Architecture**: This library is only compatible with the new architecture.
 If you're using React Native 0.76 or higher, it is already enabled.
 However, if your React Native version is between 0.68 and 0.75, you need to enable it first.
 [Click here if you need help enabling the new architecture](https://github.com/reactwg/react-native-new-architecture/blob/main/docs/enable-apps.md)

 ## Preview